practicalli/neovim/install/packages/nvim-treesitter.md

 Treesitter provides language specific parsing, highlight and indent features and so is a fundamental plugin to use with Neovim.

-`clojure`, `fennel` and `markdown` parsers are automatically installed in the practicalli/neovim-config-redux configuration.
+`clojure`, `fennel`, `markdown` and `org` parsers are automatically installed in the practicalli/neovim-config-redux configuration.

 * `:TSInstallInfo` lists language parsers and install status
 * `:TSUpdate {language}` to update a parser to the latest compatible version (specified in nvim-treesitter lockfile.json).
 * `:TSInstall {language}` compiles and installs a parser for the given language.
+* `:TSUpdateSync` to update all parsers to the latest available versions

 ## nvim-treesitter configuration

-`clojure`, `fennel` and `markdown` parsers are automatically installed in the practicalli/neovim-config-redux configuration.
+`clojure`, `fennel`, `markdown` and `org` parsers are automatically installed if not already available.

+`:sync_install true` automatically updates the parsers when the nvim-treesitter plugin is updated.
+Treesitter and its parsers are actively developed, so its important to ensure parsers are kept up to date.
+This is the equivalent of manually running `:TSUpdateSync`.

-highlight and indent modules are enabled by default
+Parser highlight and indent modules are enabled by default

 In `fnl/config/plugin/treesitter.fnl`